 Phone: (713) 798-6989

 Cytometry and Cell Sorting

 The Cytometry and Cell Sorting Core is a state-of-the-art facility offering assisted and unassisted flow cytometric services.
 Instrumentation includes FACSAria cell sorters with up to 13 colors plus forward and side scatter, LSRII Analyzers with high through-put 96 well sample loading plates, VI-Cell counter, AutoMACS magnetic bead cell sorter and workstations with data analysis software.
 High-parameter cytometry is also available including the Fluidigm Helios Mass Cytometer with Hyperion imaging system (100+ potential channels) and a 30+ parameter BD Symphony A5 flow cytometer.
 The shared resource provides training on all instruments, assists with data analysis and design of experiments, and is available 24 hours-a-day, 7 days-a-week for trained users.
-For more information.
-For more information, visit the Cytometry and Cell Sorting Core website.
+Visit the Cytometry and Cell Sorting Core website.

 Academic Director: Christine Beeton, Ph.D.